+There are two objects taken as an exasperating and unavoidable duty by the vast majority of people outside my bubble: to study and to job.
 Therefore and amongst others, two vital and increasing societal movements alarm this vast majority: the so-called „lifelong learning“ and „to job up to your seventies“.
 The liquidation of former accepted age limits causes deep uncertainty.

 The Erasmus+ partnership ON THE MOVE just released a best practice guide on how to reach out to and include persons from vulnerable groups in the world of Lifelong Learning.
 The publication is based on reviews of more than 100 European projects, providing outreach educational guidance and low-threshold learning opportunities.